Trichodiadema densum (Haw.) Schwantes

 Trichodiadema densum is not a cactus, but could be mistaken for one.
 Its leaves are succulent and end in a circle of stiff hairs, giving the plant a similar appearance to some species in the cactus genus Mammillaria.
-It is a compact, mat-forming, perennial, short shrub up to 4 inches (10 cm) high, with woody stems and thick, fleshy roots.
-The green, succulent leaves are up to 0.8 inch (2 cm) long and each tipped with a crown of white hairs.
-The daisy-like flowers are vivid carmine pink, up to 2 inches (5 cm) in diameter, opening in the morning and closing later in the day.
-The flowers appear from autumn through to spring.
+It is a compact, mat-forming, perennial shrub up to 4 inches (10 cm) tall, with woody stems and thick, fleshy roots.
+The green leaves are up to 0.8 inch (2 cm) long and each tipped with a crown of white hairs.
+The daisy-like flowers are vivid carmine-pink, up to 2 inches (5 cm) in diameter, opening in the morning and closing later in the day.
+They appear from fall through spring.

 How to Grow and Care

 Mesembs are mostly adapted to relatively predictable rainfall patterns rather than extreme drought and irregular rainfall.
 Total rainfall may be extremely low, but water is available at least seasonally or through fog and condensation.
 This leads to or allows plants which are not especially large and sometimes very small, and affects the way they need to be treated in cultivation.